griquelme/tidyms2/docs/index.rst

 TidyMS2
 =======

-A library for processing Mass spectrometry data.
+A toolkit for creating Mass Spectrometry preprocessing workflows.

 .. toctree::